mrousavy/nitro/docs/docs/entry-point.md

 # Entry Point

-Nitro is built ontop of JSI - while the primary target is React Native, Nitro even works on any other target that provides JSI.
+Nitro is built on top of JSI - while the primary target is React Native, Nitro even works on any other target that provides JSI.

 ## React Native's Entry Point